INTRODUCTION

 USE SSH KEY AUTHENTICATION

-Next, copy the public key to your Raspberry Pi:
+# Copy public key to your Raspberry Pi

-Finally, enable your SSH key in your Mac's SSH configuration file:
+Still on your Mac, edit your SSH configuration file:

 # Edit ~/.ssh/config:nano ~/.ssh/config